 CENTRAL MEDICAL FACILITY

 Doctors in cities can connect, irrespective of where they are located, with village centres through special applications that are accessed through the internet.

-The doctors connect with web-based algorithms that standardise the processes and help them with differential diagnoses.
-They use many dropdown menus of morbidities, diagnostic tests and medicines to expedite consultations.
+The doctors use browser-based algorithms that standardise the processes and help them with computer-aided differential diagnosis.
+They use many dropdown menus of morbidities, diagnostic tests, and medicines to expedite consultations.
 A number of frequently used phrases are pre-loaded on the system which they can select quickly by pointing and clicking instead of writing.
 These instructions and comments can print in the local language on the prescriptions issued to patients while they will be stored in English in the electronic medical records.

 WHP’s Althea system has an innovative design.
 A specially developed application is loaded on a front-end laptop or tablet, and is used as a platform to integrate both commonly availableand specially developed diagnostic devices.
 A front-end provider can use the system on her own for tasks such as screening of patients or as a channel to connect the patient with city doctors.
 The system currently uses devices to measure blood pressure, pulse, temperature, blood sugar, blood count, foetal sounds and cardiac signals, with provision for adding otoscope (for ear examination), dermascope, vaginoscope and colposcope.
 The system can work in any digital environment ranging from 2G which is universally available to 3G, 4G and internet.
 (Better connectivity enables higher quality of services.)
 The village facilitator uses pre-coded checkboxes in the local language so writing text—the biggest bugbear for semi-literate populations–is completely eliminated.
 An algorithm combines the symptoms registered by the village facilitator with the basic vital parameters and patient history to generate differential diagnosis for the doctor.
 The system also provides task lists for predictable services, such as estimation of gestational age, growth monitoring, and immunisation.